thanasisn/SDR_enhancement_LAP/article/article.md

 by @Vamvakas2020.
 In uvspec we used the solar spectrum of @Kurucz1994 in the range
 $280$ to $2500\,\text{nm}$, the radiative transfer solver "disort" in "pseudospherical" geometry and the "LOWTRAN" gas parameterization.
-The model was run for a range of variables to create a look-up table (LUT) for the estimation of the cloud-free reference irradiance for each individual observation of our dataset.
-In this context, the model was run for SZAs in the range $10$ -- $90^\circ$ with a step of $0.2^\circ$ and for the atmospheric profiles of the Air Force Geophysics Laboratory [@Anderson1986] midlatitude summer and midlatitude winter, representative of the warm and cold seasons.
+The model was run for climatological values of the Angstrom coefficients, water column (WC), SZA and the appropriate seasonal atmospheric profile to create a look-up table (LUT) for the estimation of the cloud-free reference irradiance for each individual observation of our dataset.
+In this context, the model was run for SZAs in the range $10$ --
+$90^\circ$ with a step of $0.2^\circ$ and for the atmospheric profiles of the Air Force Geophysics Laboratory [@Anderson1986] midlatitude summer and midlatitude winter, representative of the warm and cold seasons.

 Main factors responsible for the attenuation of the broadband downward solar